• The technology delivers true ‘freedom of mobility’ by providing hearing-impaired people with a safe and comfortable driving experience

-Hyundai Motor Group (HMG) has revealed a new innovative technology that assists hearing-impaired drivers.
+SEOUL, Jan.
+10, 2018 — Hyundai Motor Group (HMG) revealed a new innovative technology that assists hearing-impaired drivers.

 Hearing-impaired drivers are dependent mainly on their sight and touch senses.
 HMG created a way of communication for hearing impaired people that incorporates both internal and external sounds through tactile and visual means, thereby expanding freedom of mobility to all drivers regardless of their physical limitations.

-The technology utilises artificial intelligence to analyse the external sound patterns and employs two separate driving assist systems that work together simultaneously - the Audio-Visual Conversion (AVC) and Audio-Tactile Conversion (ATC), to help hearing-impaired drivers who have an acute, highly developed sense of touch and attuned visual capabilities.
+The technology utilizes artificial intelligence to analyze the external sound patterns and employs two separate driving assist systems that work together simultaneously – the Audio-Visual Conversion (AVC) and Audio-Tactile Conversion (ATC), to help hearing-impaired drivers who have an acute, highly developed sense of touch and attuned visual capabilities.

 The ATC transfers the sound data into vibrations through the steering wheel, notifying the driver of information about external environments such as distance from obstacles.